The Waistcoat stitch is a very versatile and useful crochet stitch that requires a simple variation of single crochet with striking results

 We’ll circle back around to that concept in just a moment, and go over how to HOW to work this useful little stitch under two different circumstances.
 There’s also a video demonstration with instructions at the end.

-First though, here are some reasons why this stitch is so nifty:
+Here are some reasons why the “knit stitch” is so nifty:

 The waistcoat stitch is often called the “knit stitch” for good reason.
 The way that the waistcoat stitch is worked gives the stitches a very chain-like, or interlocking look much like smooth knitting.